-, these wintery elements are not seen very often.
-So it is interesting when we think about regions where snow and ice are parts of everyday life.
+At Emergency Ice, we love all things cold, especially snow and different types of ice.
+In Dallas, these wintery elements are not seen very often.
+So it is interesting when we think about regions where ice and snow are parts of everyday life.

 5 Cute Arctic Animals Living in Icy Places